Students Endorse Gender-Inclusive Housing in Referendum

 “As a non-binary student, this referendum and the results mean the world to me,” Moynihan told The Hoya.
 “Ninety percent of my peers are calling for the current housing system, that discriminated against me, to change.”

+At least 450 U.S. universities offer gender-inclusive housing, according to research by the non-profit Campus Pride, which advocates for safe college campuses for LGBTQ+ students.
+These schools include every member of the Ivy League, D.C. schools George Washington University and Howard University and Jesuit schools like Fordham University, Gonzaga University and Loyola Marymount University.

-Henshaw said the referendum will make Georgetown a more comfortable environment for all students.
+Henshaw said the referendum will offer LGBTQ+ Georgetown students the same living standards as these schools.

 “This referendum will be incredibly impactful in making Georgetown a more inclusive and affirming campus for so many students, catching us up with the rest of the country,” Henshaw wrote to The Hoya.
 “Incoming LGBTQ+ first years will not have to worry nearly as much about living in a hostile environment, and students in all years will more easily be able to live in comforting and safe spaces.”

-Student organizations such as GU Pride and the Georgetown University College Democrats (GUCD) encouraged their members to vote in support of the referendum.
+“There’s so many genderqueer students on campus who are terrified, who aren’t openly out, partially because of roommates,” Chodavarapu told The Hoya.
+“It’s obviously not going to solve everything, but it’s a huge step in the right direction.”

+For the gender-inclusive housing policies to take effect, they must pass a vote from Georgetown’s Board of Directors, the 42-member body which approves all major university policy changes.

-Dylan Shapiro (CAS ’26), a GUCD board member who voted in support of the measure, said he said the referendum result shows students are united in support of gender-inclusive housing.
+Dylan Shapiro (CAS ’26), a student who voted in support of the measure, said the referendum result shows students’ united support for the board approving gender-inclusive housing.

 “The students of this university want a university that is more inclusive, that is more accepting,” Shapiro told The Hoya.
 “I think it’s great that the referendum passed, but now we need the administration to listen to their students and make that permanent university policy.”